 256 Hemlock Street

-This candy store moved from its original location to its newly build home where it still operates today.
-Formerly part candy store/part barber shop, the owner also built six offices upstairs.
-In 1963, when the Haskells bought the building, it housed candy and souvenirs.
+This candy store moved from its original location (where Gepetto’s is located) to its newly built home where it still operates today.
+It was originally operated by Ed & Louise Krusche.
+Formerly part candy store/part barber shop, the Krusche’s also built six offices upstairs.
+In 1963, when Treva & Bruce Haskell bought the building, it housed candy and souvenirs.
 They turned the upstairs offices into an apartment.
 The building was remodeled in 1985.

 Osburn’s Grocery Site (1915)